gunaa12/Bank-Lending-Prediction/README.md

 thiteration)
 = ΣJj=1(Σi∈Ij(h(ik)+α∗wj)α∗wj) + Ω(α∗fk)
 Here, the h term is the residual between the correct and predicted y values.
 Then, the Omega term is for regularization.
-J is the number of leaves in the tree of thekthiteration.Ijrepresents the data points that end up injthleaf.
+J is the number of leaves in the tree of thekthiteration.
+I represents the data points that end up injthleaf.
 Next, thewjrepresents the weights of thejthleaf node.
 Finally,αis the learning rate/contribution rate of each tree.
 This score function helps the model both building out the trees and optimize the weights of the leaf nodes.
 This is because the h term represents how good the tree is without the weights.
 Then the weights are presented by theα∗wjterm.
 Furthermore, to pre- vent weights from making the model too complex, there is a regularization term containing the weights.

-I did not use domain adaptation.
+**Domain adaptation is a work in progress.**

 ## 5 Search Method